gregorylaporte/coveo.github.io/_posts/2014-12-21-facet-dependency.md

   });
 {% endhighlight %}

 The first thing that we had to do was to add a state change event listener.
 The idea here is to be as precise as possible to avoid some useless checks.
-Now we know that our callback will be invoked when the state of our trigger facet changes.

-Once we know that the state of our trigger facet changed, we need to check if the value we depends on is selected.
+Now that we know that the state of our trigger facet changed, we need to check if the value we depends on is selected.
 Depending on that, we can easily enable of disable the facet using it's public methods.

 You can learn more about the [state events](https://developers.coveo.com/display/public/JsSearch/State) and the [facet's public methods](https://developers.coveo.com/display/public/JsSearch/Facet+Component#FacetComponent-Methods) in our documentation.